julio-am/screenplay-editor/README.md

 displaying images that it has saved in its files and is not formatted well.

 ## Next Release
-We will have a basic reader and search functions
+We will improve the basic reader and search functions We will integrate it more tightly with the XML